Home Assistant Notifications with Echobell: Instant Alerts for Your Smart Home

 Energy yesterday: {{ states('sensor.daily_energy') }} kWh

-All windows: {% if is_state('binary_sensor.window_group', 'off') %}Closed{% else %}OPEN{% endif %}It's like having a smart home butler deliver a morning briefing.
+All windows: {% if is_state('binary_sensor.window_group', 'off') %}Closed{% else %}OPEN{% endif %}Advanced Features

-- Home Routine (normal notifications): Washing machine, dishwasher, daily summaries
+- Home Routine (normal): Appliances, daily summaries

 # secrets.yaml